milesdaudistel/notes/notes.md

 You shouldn't shun GUI apps though.
 Most software devs do use GUI apps (mostly IDE's) to write code.
 But at the same time, they still use the command line for basically everything else.
 </details>

 `Shell` Terminals have tabs.
 Each tab is a shell.
 Each shell has certain state.
 Who is the current user in this shell?
 What folder are they in?
-Stuff like that is kept in state.
+Stuff like that is kept in each shells state.

 You could have one shell who is user root and at folder /, and another user who is a regular user and whose folder is /etc.